Quick Links

 What is Arm Lift Recovery Like?

 An arm lift is an outpatient procedure, but you will need a trusted friend or family member to drive you home after your surgery.
-You can expect swelling following your brachioplasty, which can be reduced by wearing compression garments according to Dr. Falcon’s instructions.
+You can expect swelling following your arm lift, which can be reduced by wearing compression garments according to Dr. Falcon’s instructions.
 You may also have drains in place to reduce swelling and ensure proper healing.
 Some discomfort is expected, but can be managed with pain medication; Dr. Falcon will give you detailed instructions regarding any medications you should take after your surgery.

 Most patients take about two weeks away from work or other routines to rest and recover following their brachioplasty.
 By this point, a majority of swelling, redness, and discomfort should be resolved.
 You should wait up to four to six weeks before returning to strenuous activity like your exercise routine, however.
 Dr. Falcon will evaluate your healing progress during post-op appointments and advise when you can safely return to various activities.